SatRunner Vs ECT-LITE: Choosing The Right Communications Trailer

-Though the base unit does not include cellular, our most popular upgrade includes a cellular router to harness the power of both networks.
+Though the base unit does not include cellular, our most popular upgrade includes a cellular router.
 Femtocell is also common, allowing teams to continue making calls in areas where cellular is down, or mesh networks to allow for a wide area hotspot to be created for remote teams.
 When security is a concern, pneumatic camera systems can be included as well.

 Pros and Cons of the SatRunner and ECT-LITE